1086043-LWSD/6.3-WordTools-Lab/README.md

-# 6.3 WordTools Lab
+# WordTools Lab Activity Guide
-## Line-Based Scanners and Data Algorithms
+## 6.3 Line-Based Scanners and Data Algorithms

 ### Goal:
 Given a text file, create three static methods to find the word count, longest word, and shortest word of each line in the file.